Skip to main content

 $36,000

-That income threshold exists to ensure you can actually live in Costa Rica without relying on local benefits.
-In practice, it should cover rent, groceries, health insurance, transportation, and leave a buffer.
+The income bar is set so you can actually live in Costa Rica without tapping local benefits.
+In practice it should cover rent, groceries, health insurance, and transport, and leave something spare at the end of the month.

 Tax implications

-Costa Rica operates on a territorial tax basis — only Costa Rica-source income is taxed.
+Costa Rica runs on territorial tax: only Costa Rica-source income is taxed.
 Digital Nomad Visa holders are explicitly exempt from Costa Rican income tax on foreign-source income.
-They are also exempt from import duties on personal equipment (laptops, cameras, phones) brought into the country, and can convert foreign currency at any bank using only the visa as ID.
+They also skip import duties on personal equipment like laptops, cameras, and phones, and can convert foreign currency at any bank using the visa as ID.

-Tax outcomes depend on your personal circumstances, your home country's rules, and any tax treaties.
-Do not rely on this summary as tax advice — consult a qualified advisor licensed in both Costa Rica and your home country before making decisions.
+Your actual tax outcome depends on your personal situation, your home country's rules, and any tax treaties between the two.
+Do not treat this as tax advice.
+Talk to someone qualified in both Costa Rica and your home country before you decide.

 Application process